dvalvarenga/web-push-api-with-MEAN/README.md

 # npm start
 !
 Now it will serve web app on http://localhost:4200 (wait for step 2 to be completed to get expected results.)

 2. move to the /server directory.
 Now execute following steps inside this directory
 # npm i
 # npm start
 !
 Now It will start your nodejs server on port 3000.
-Goto http://localhost:3000 for server side web page for pushing message.
+Goto http://localhost:3000 for our server hosted web page. (this page simply send your requested text message to our server, just like postman)

 This project has 3 components.
 1. Web App which will be used to subscribe for push notifications.